 - Ongoing Bullying

 - Threatening behaviour

-- Inappropriate ICT use (explicit material)
+- Inappropriate ICT use (eg. engaging with explicit material and/or engaging ICT in a way that demean/degrade others, or disrupts the respect for one's personal privacy

 - Vandalism

 - Theft (minor)

 - Fighting

 - Possession or use of controlled substances such as e-cigarettes, or weapons.